Mozilla implements much of the DOM 3 XPath. This allows XPath expressions to be run against both HTML and XML documents.

 The evaluate function takes a total of five arguments:

-xpathExpression: A string containing the XPath expression to be evaluated.
+- xpathExpression: A string containing an XPath expression to be evaluated.